 There were undoubtedly a few deaths during these early years of his “rise”, and there were a number of “mysterious disappearances” that might have pointed in his direction if anyone had known what direction to look, but with probably absolutely nothing about any of them that anyone could prove he was responsible for.
 (I suggest that an investigation of the lake in that sea cave might resolve the mystery of some of those disappearances.)
 The fact is, that the deaths and disappearances in themselves were not the point.

-The point was his establishing full ownership of that core handful who had settled in to follow his lead.
+The point was of his establishing full ownership of that core handful who had settled in to follow his lead.
 Without their catching on to just what degree of power over themselves they were giving up.
 And, at this point, I think there were no more than a handful of them.
 It was a tight, focused core group, small enough for him to manage to control it by force of personality, until finally, he managed to convince them to let him set what was effectively a slave mark onto them.

 And after that, they had no more choices.
+They were his.

-There must have some point where the wizarding public realized they were under attack by an organized terrorist group, but may have been a while before everyone knew the name of the group.
+There must have been some point where the wizarding public realized they were under attack by an organized terrorist group, but may have been a while before everyone knew the name of the group.
 And quite possibly even longer before they knew the name of its Leader.

 You really do have to recognize that when anyone in the series says; “You-know-who” whoever they are talking to does know who.
 I suspect that this second phase of the Dark Lord’s first rise probably started when the Death Eaters adopted the Dark mark as their signature.
 It would have been hard for the Ministry to have ignored that.
-That’s when they finally joined the fun and started trying to capture him.
+That’s when they finally joined the fun and started trying to capture them.

 The violence would have taken a while to escalate.
 But over a decade or so of this kind of thing, confidence in the Ministry was being steadily eroded.
 To which, under the direction of Barty Crouch Sr, and people of his stamp, it ultimately responded by making itself over in Voldemort’s image and preying on its own constituency in order to be seen to be “doing something” about the situation.